The Fastest Fizzbuzz in the West

 Let's see the source

-DIVSPL is open source and available at https://github.com/di/divspl.
+DIVSPL is open source technology and available at https://github.com/di/divspl.
 Pull requests are welcome!

 Thanks to Patrick Smith, Ray Zane, and Brian Duggan for reading drafts of this post.
 Also, thanks to @alex for creating RPLY, and to Ryan Gonzales for creating The Magic of RPython, which was invaluable in helping distinguish RPython from magic.🎩🐇✨